CNN controversies: Essex truck deaths reports

 The video clip of the press conference was immediately widely publicized and circulated on Chinese websites and social media, with many Chinese being angered by CNN's question and praising Hua's "appropriate" reply.
 Hu Xijin, editor of the Chinese newspaper Global Times and an influential news commentator on the social media, said on his Weibo that the CNN reporter was "brought into a ditch" by the Chinese public intellectuals who "seemed to collude with each other".
 Hu said he wanted to remind those reporters they "should not just look at those few dissidents who hold different opinions and shouting on the Internet.
 Reach more to the general public in Chinese society.
 Don't just listen to opinions pleasing to yourselves."
-Later as the police confirmed that all victims were from Vietnam, the People's Daily also published an online commentary criticising CNN for "violat[ing] the ethics of news reporting", and "show[ing] its intention to tarnish China's image without acquiring solid facts and final results from British police."
+Later as the police confirmed that all victims were from Vietnam, the People's Daily also published an online commentary criticizing CNN for "violat[ing] the ethics of news reporting", and "show[ing] its intention to tarnish China's image without acquiring solid facts and final results from British police."

+2021 defamatory Kabul airlift story

+On November 11, 2021, CNN aired a report about an alleged "black market" for rescue operations in Afghanistan after the Taliban takeover.
+CNN reported that Afghan refugees faced "exorbitant prices" to escape the Taliban.
+The report featured Zachary Young, a security consultant who was involved in rescuing the refugees.
+Young hired Kyle Roche as his attorney and subsequently sued CNN for defamation, stating his rescue operations were sponsored by charities and corporations, not paid for by the refugees themselves as CNN had implied.
+CNN aired an apology to Young but stood by its reporting.
+Several messages shown during the trial were used to portray prior knowledge that network editors knew that the story was inaccurate, and established malice, including statements by CNN's Chief National Security correspondent Alex Marquardt who said that he was going to "nail this Zachary Young mf—er."
+A jury in Florida ruled in favor of Young, finding that he was defamed and awarding $5 million in compensatory damages to him, and a settlement was reached for punitive damages.
+Marquardt later left the network.

 2022 Russian invasion of Ukraine

-In February 2022, while covering air-raid sirens over the city of Kyiv during the invasion, CNN came under fire for playing an Applebee's commercial featuring the upbeat song Chicken Fried in a split-screen commercial break with the war coverage.
-Following the incident, Applebee's pulled its advertising from CNN.
+In February 2022, CNN faced criticism for playing an Applebee's commercial featuring the upbeat song "Chicken Fried" in a split-screen commercial break accompanied by a live shot of Kyiv.
+Following the incident, Applebee's suspended its advertising on CNN.